ryanatkn/gro/src/docs/config.md

 [SSR components](https://svelte.dev/docs#Server-side_component_API)
 instead of the normal DOM ones.

-The `input` field specifies the source code entry points for the build.
+The `input` property specifies the source code entry points for the build.
 Each input must be a file path (absolute or relative to `src/`), or a filter function with the signature `(id: string) => boolean`.
 To define filters, it's convenient to use the